Banks In 2018: Winners For A Growing Economy

 Chart 6 drills further into the big bank lending trends.
 This chart shows year-over-year loan growth for 17 big banks.
 Six banks show year-over-year declines in total loans.
 Among the six is Wells Fargo (WFC).
 This decline may reflect a management team distracted by the intense regulatory and public scrutiny.
 Investors in WFC should expect the bank to continue to lag the industry in growth for at least the next four quarters given all the noise.
 Also, as will be shown, WFC is not only experiencing a decline in bank lending, but the bank's Net Interest Margin has fallen since year-end 2015.
 Shrinking loans and declining NIM are a bad combination.

 There are two other key observations to draw from chart 6.
 The first is that the greatest lending growth is coming from Discover Financial Services (DFS) and Capital One (COF).
 Both lenders are Mass-Market lenders, and in both cases, traditionally focus on credit card lending.
 It is my opinion that the majority of big banks have adopted a common strategy of lending to Mass-Affluent prime borrowers (i.e., borrowers with superior credit scores) in addition to a heavy high quality C&I focus.

 Consequently, opportunities for loan growth in the Mass-Market have expanded as big bank competitors exit the market.
 That said, there is a reason big banks now prefer Mass-Affluent prime borrowers.
 Quite simply, the Mass-Affluent market is less volatile than Mass-Market lending.
 Investors in banks focused on Mass-Market lending should expect earnings volatility over time that exceeds that of banks focused on only prime borrowers.

 There is a second observation to be drawn from chart 6.
 Note that PNC Bank (PNC) shows the highest year-over-year loan growth among all banks except mass-market lenders DFS and COF.
 Why is this important?
 The reason is because PNC over the past 40 years has produced arguably the best risk-adjusted returns on lending of all big banks in the country.
 They are principally a lender to high quality commercial and industrial borrowers.
 Over time they rarely lead the industry in loan growth.

 My assessment is that PNC's recent loan growth spike reflects two factors.
 First, it has adopted a risk appetite that reflects a level of confidence in the economy that most other big banks do not share.
 Second, and probably more significant, the bank has expanded into new markets through loan production offices.

 Much of the growth in loans at PNC has incurred recently in newly established loan production offices in cities like Dallas, Minneapolis, and Kansas City.
 The risk, of course, is that PNC is moving into markets in which it does not have expertise.
 My own view is that PNC remains keenly focused on superior risk-adjusted returns and its lending models have not changed.
 I believe the market expansion is prudent and shareholders will be rewarded over time by this strategic initiative.

 Chart 6

 The next chart provides further evidence of the slowdown in bank lending.
 This chart examines the rate of change in lending growth by loan type compared to historic performance dating back to 1984.
 While a Z-score of plus or minus 1.0 is not statistically significant, the fact that six out of eight of the loan categories show a decline is telling.
 Note that multifamily lending has the highest Z-score (although not very high at .28); this is also the loan category as reflected in chart 3 with the greatest tightening of credit.

 Based on my recent discussions with risk officers at many banks, there is no question more and more banks are exiting multifamily lending.
 The actual credit quality for this lending, however, remains sterling.
 Underlying multifamily vacancy rates and rental price trends remain strong across most of the country and for most types of apartments.
 It appears to me that banks remaining in the multifamily lending business will benefit from expanded profit margins as competitors exit the market.

 Chart 7 obviously shows a steep decline in auto lending.
 An asterisk may be appropriate here.
 Unlike the other loan categories with data dating back to 1984, the FDIC's historic data for auto lending dates back only to 2011.
 The decline in auto lending is real.
 WFC has experienced a big drop in auto loans, down -12.2% Y/Y, from $61 billion to $53 billion according to www.bankregdata.com.

-This same source shows auto delinquencies for the industry on 9/30/2017 at a three year high of 2.31%, up from 1.93% a year ago.
+This same source shows auto delinquencies for the industry on 9/30/2017 at a three-year high of 2.31%, up from 1.93% a year ago.
 Capital One (COF) and Ally (ALLY) are big auto lenders.
 COF's delinquencies are elevated but generally flat while ALLY is experiencing increasing delinquencies.

 Chart 7

-Coming out of the Financial Crisis bankers are much more aware that lending growth over time syncs to the growth rate of the real economy.
+Coming out of the Financial Crisis, bankers are much more aware that lending growth over time syncs to the growth rate of the real economy.
 While it is true that bank lending can grow much faster than GDP, almost always excess growth reflects inappropriate risk-taking and an appetite for cheap revenue fueled by substandard loans.

 What is most encouraging about chart 8 is that the US economy has grown by at least 3% for two consecutive quarters.
 The Federal Reserve Atlanta is forecasting 3.2% growth in 4Q.
 Bank profits are consistently strong when the economy grows 3% or more as I documented in my recent book about bank investing.
 We will return to this topic shortly.

 Chart 8

 Chart 9 shows the annual inflation rate for the US economy from 1984 to 2017.
 Bankers younger than 60 years of age have virtually no experience dealing with inflation.
 While inflationary trends appear benign for now, bank risk executives need to begin to think through the implications of rising inflation.

 The impact will likely be seen in rising interest rates as well as a general appreciation in the prices of certain asset categories.
 Moderate inflation growth can actually be beneficial to bank profitability.
-However, should inflation grow out of control -- as students of the Phillips Curve argue is inevitable - some banks will suffer acutely as was the case in the late 1970s and early 1980s.
+However, should inflation grow out of control - as students of the Phillips Curve argue is inevitable - some banks will suffer acutely as was the case in the late 1970s and early 1980s.

 Chart 9